FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

     "weight": "180"
 }You can use Transfer CFT with [Amazon S3](https://aws.amazon.com/s3/) cloud storage to store and retrieve large numbers of files to better manage enterprise big data.

-<span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> implements Amazon S3 services using the AWS SDK for C++ (Amazon Web Services Software Development Kit).
+{{< TransferCFT/transfercftname  >}} implements Amazon S3 services using the AWS SDK for C++ (Amazon Web Services Software Development Kit).
 The Transfer CFT file process uses the AWS SDK to directly deposit or access files (binary) from S3 storage, without saving data on a local hard drive.

 ## Limitations